 BIO 3384.
-Histology - 4 hours (Spring, every third year, rotating with BIO 3394 and BIO 4444)
+Histology - 4 hours (Fall, even years)

 A systematic cytological and histological study of animal tissues and organs with an introduction to basic histological procedures.
 Two lectures, two laboratories each week.
 Lab fee \$56.
-Prerequisites: BIO 2204 and 3304
+Prerequisites: BIO 2204 and 3304 or 3335

 BIO 3394.
-Pathogenic Microbiology - 4 hours (Spring, every third year, rotating with BIO 3384 and BIO 4444)
+Pathogenic Microbiology - 4 hours (Spring, odd years)